-The injectors can be faulty on all of the diesel engines, but usually just after 200 000 km.
+The injectors can be faulty on all of the diesel engines (mainly because of the bad quality fuel), but usually just after 200 000 km.
 In this case you can most of the time notice a couple of signs like the occasional light grey smoke from the exhaust while acceleration or at idle, and also a slightly bouncing idle when the engine is warmed up.

 All the engines are equipped with timing chains except the 2.0 l diesel engine.

 You should be prepared to replace the chain mechanism after 200 000 km since after this mileage point the tensioner and the chain itself can be worn out in all of the petrol engines.
 The 4 cylinder petrol engines made to 2012 can have worn chain earlier but I already mentioned that.

 The 2.0 l diesel engine has a timing belt.
 The original interval to change it is at 180 000 km, but it’s a better idea to replace it at around 150 000 km with all the pulleys and the water pump.

 This A4 can be equipped with the 6 speed manual gearbox or there are 3 types of automatic transmissions.